norkadev/java-basics/README.md

         return Math.PI * radius * radius;
     }
 }
 class AreaCalculator {
     public double calculateArea(Shape shape) {
         return shape.calculateArea();
     }
 }

 The AreaCalculator now depends on an abstraction (Shape) and can work with any class that implements the Shape interface without modification.

-Liskov Substitution Principle (LSP) Subtypes must be substitutable for their base types without altering the correctness of the program.
+**3.Liskov Substitution Principle (LSP) Subtypes must be substitutable for their base types without altering the correctness of the program.

 Bad example:

 class Bird {
     public void fly() {
         System.out.println("Bird is flying");
     }
 }
 class Ostrich extends Bird {
     @Override
     public void fly() {
         throw new UnsupportedOperationException("Ostrich cannot fly");
     }
 }

 Good example:

 class Bird {
     public void eat() {
         System.out.println("Bird is eating");
     }
 }
 class FlyingBird extends Bird {
     public void fly() {
         System.out.println("Bird is flying");
     }
 }
 class Ostrich extends Bird {
     // Ostriches eat, but they don't fly
 }

 Instead of forcing Ostrich to implement a fly method that it cannot fulfill, the hierarchy is adjusted to separate flying and non-flying birds.

-Interface Segregation Principle (ISP) A client should not be forced to depend on methods it does not use.
+**4. Interface Segregation Principle (ISP) A client should not be forced to depend on methods it does not use.

 Bad example:

 interface Worker {
     void work();
     void eat();
 }
 class Human implements Worker {
     @Override
     public void work() {